sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 make run-all-tests                    # console 3
 ```

 ![dev-workflows](images/dev-workflow-p4-saithrift.svg)
+## Incremental test-case development
+Once you have stable P4 code, `libsai` and a saithrift client/server framework, you can start the switch and sai-thrift server, then develop test-cases interactively.
+The figure above illustrates in the lower-right corner.
+You can edit and save saithrift tests (PTF or Pytest) and run select or all tests interactively from inside the saithroft-client container.
+See [Developer: Run tests selectively from `bash` inside saithrift-client container](README-saithrift.md#developer-run-tests-selectively-from-bash-inside-saithrift-client-container) for details.

 # Make Target Summary
 The tables below summarize the most important `make` targets for easy reference.
 You can click on a link to jump to further explanations.
 Not all make targets are shown.
 See the [Makefile](Makefile) to learn more.